clirdlf/ndsa.org/new-members.md

 layout: page
 permalink: /new-members/
 ---
 Welcome!
-Start by reviewing this website and the NDSA Wiki ([currently private](http://www.loc.gov/extranet/wiki/osi/ndiip/ndsa/index.php) at the Library of Congress; soon [public at the DLF](https://wiki.diglib.org/)).
+Start by reviewing this website and the [NDSA Wiki](https://wiki.diglib.org/NDSA:Main_Page).

 Then try...